 Ultem® or Polyetherimide (PEI) is an amorphous engineering thermoplastic.
-It is characterized by high heat resistance — CUT = 338°F (170°C), high strength and modulus, as well as excellent electrical insulating properties, which are stable over wide ranges of temperature and frequency.
+It is characterized by high heat resistance — CUT = 338°F (170°C), high strength and modulus, as well as excellent electrical insulating properties, which are stable over wide ranges of temperature and frequency and considered one of the most high performance plastics on the market.
 Its molecular structure consists of alternating aromatic imide and ether groups.
 Imide groups provide strength at high temperatures, while flexible ether group linkages ensure relatively easy processing.
 Unmodified polyetherimide resin is transparent with an amber tint.

 • High-voltage circuit-breaker housings